jimporter/mettle/README.md

 ## A Brief Example

-A picture is worth a thousand words, and code is probably worth an appreciable amount of words (let's say 100), so let's take a look:
+A picture is worth a thousand words, and code is probably worth a decent fraction of that (let's say 100 words), so let's take a look:

 ```c++
 #include "mettle.hpp"